Leveraging GC AI’s Capabilities

 Use the web application when you need to:- Analyze multiple documents simultaneously

-- Access your Knowledge Base for company-specific context
+- Access your files for company-specific context

 - Use the research feature to gather current information from the web